 The Cold Light Of Day (2012)

-The pitch: A Wall Street trader comes up against rouge CIA agents when his family are kidnapped as ransom for a mysterious briefcase.
+A Wall Street trader comes up against rouge CIA agents when his family are kidnapped as ransom for a mysterious briefcase.

 The star power: A pre-‘Man Of Steel’ Henry Cavill, just finished filming ‘Immortals’, everyone’s favourite alien-hater Sigourney Weaver and the grumpiest man in movies (bar Harrison Ford), Bruce Willis.